Idaho

 FY2021 (enacted)

-On January 8, Idaho Governor Brad Little released his recommended budget for fiscal year 2025.
-The proposal calls for $13.7 billion in total fund spending in fiscal 2025, including $5.3 billion in general fund spending.
-The budget recommendation reflects a total fund spending decrease of 1.5 percent and a general fund spending increase of 2.2 percent compared to original appropriations for fiscal 2024.
-General fund revenue in fiscal 2025 is forecasted to total $5.7 billion, a 7.2 percent increase compared to estimated revenue for fiscal 2024.
-After proposed transfers and disbursements, maintenance expenditures and proposed enhancements, the governor’s fiscal 2025 budget projects an ending balance of $265 million.
-The budget also projects total reserve fund balances – including the Budget Stabilization Fund, Public Education Stabilization Fund, Higher Education Stabilization Fund, and 27th Payroll Fund – of $1.2 billion, or 23 percent of recommended general fund spending.
+The proposal calls for $14.38 billion in total fund spending in fiscal 2026, including $5.66 billion in general fund spending.
+The budget recommendation reflects a total fund spending increase of 3.5 percent, and a general fund spending increase of 7.4 percent compared to original appropriations for fiscal 2025.
+General fund budgeted revenue in fiscal 2026 is forecasted to total $5.93 billion, a 5.6 percent increase over fiscal 2025 estimated revenue.
+After proposed transfers and disbursements, maintenance expenditures and proposed enhancements, the governor’s fiscal 2026 budget projects an ending balance of $228 million.
+The budget estimates total reserve fund balances – including the Budget Stabilization Fund, Public Education Stabilization Fund, Higher Education Stabilization Fund, and 27th Payroll Fund – of $1.2 billion at the end of fiscal 2025.

 Proposed Budget Highlights